scummvm/scummvm-web/README.md

 ## Deployment

-To deploy changes to the official ScummVM website, simply push the updates to `origin/master` and run `site-update` via the website admin page.
+To deploy changes to the official ScummVM website, simply go to the website admin page and click the "ScummVM.org manual site update" link.

 ## Updating data